linode/docs/docs/guides/development/python/python-data-types/index.md

 - '[GeeksforGeeks: Python Data Types](https://www.geeksforgeeks.org/python-data-types/)'
 ---

 Knowing about Python's data types helps to make your Python programs more effective, and helps you to avoid errors more often.
-This tutorial covers the most useful Python data types, providing knowledge of their fundamentals and giving a cheat sheet that you can refer to.
+This guide covers the most useful Python data types, providing knowledge of their fundamentals and giving a cheat sheet that you can refer to.

 ## What Are the Python Data Types?

 Python has numerous data types, more than this guide can effectively cover.
 You can refer to the Python documentation linked at the end of this guide for a comprehensive list of Python data types.

 This guide, instead, focuses on listing the most commonly used, and most useful data types.
 Doing so lets the guide provide more on these data types' usage and operations, helping you grasp the underlying concepts behind Python data types.
-It can also act as a Python data types cheat sheet for these most common data types.
+The guide also acts as a Python data types cheat sheet for these most common data types.

 ### Boolean